apache/apisix-website/website/blog/2021-01-21-run-ingress-apisix-on-amazon-eks.md

 }
 ```

-If the Serivce type is `ClusterIP,` you have to login to a pod in the EKS cluster, then accessing Apache APISIX with its `ClusterIP` or Service FQDN.
+If the Service type is `ClusterIP,` you have to login to a pod in the EKS cluster, then accessing Apache APISIX with its `ClusterIP` or Service FQDN.
 If it was exposed (no matter `NodePort` or `LoadBalancer`), just accessing its outside reachable endpoint.

 ## See Also